Is that online service or print driver safe?

 How Can You Protect Your Privacy?

-Most people are aware that some major sites like Yahoo and Equifax have been hacked, losing customer data, passwords, etc. You might wonder why such large sites can be hacked, and if they can, what chance does the smaller business have of being safe.
+Most people are aware that some major sites like Yahoo and Equifax have been hacked, losing customer data, passwords, etc. You might wonder why such large sites can be hacked, and if they can, what chance does do smaller businesses have of being safe.

 Here are a couple of things you can do (if you are a business owner, you don’t want to miss this next part):